DawsonSallee/ucf-rag-tutor/README.md

 This project was built to demonstrate a deep, practical understanding of modern AI development workflows, from data ingestion and vector storage to advanced LLM orchestration with multi-step chains.

 The application allows a user to:
-1.  **📚 Create & Manage Subjects:** Organize learning materials into distinct, isolated subjects (e.g., "Thermodynamics," "Fluid Mechanics").
+1.  **Create & Manage Subjects:** Organize learning materials into distinct, isolated subjects (e.g., "Thermodynamics," "Fluid Mechanics").
-2.  **🧠 Ingest Knowledge:** Upload personal PDF documents (notes, textbook chapters) into a specific subject, where they are processed and stored for retrieval.
+2.  **Ingest Knowledge:** Upload personal PDF documents (notes, textbook chapters) into a specific subject, where they are processed and stored for retrieval.
-3.  **💬 Get Personalized Tutoring:** Interact with a conversational AI that can answer questions, summarize complex topics, and even generate quizzes based *exclusively* on the provided documents.
+3.  **Get Personalized Tutoring:** Interact with a conversational AI that can answer questions, summarize complex topics, and even generate quizzes based *exclusively* on the provided documents.

 ---

-## 🚀 Live Application & Video Demonstration
+## Live Application & Video Demonstration

 This project is designed to be run locally, showcasing a complete full-stack Python application.
 The following short, animated GIF demonstrates the application's core workflow: creating a subject, uploading a PDF, and asking the AI a specific question based on the document's content.

 ![Live Application Demo](./assets/feature_demo.gif)
 ---

-## 🏛️ Architectural Philosophy & Design
+## Architectural Philosophy & Design

 This application was architected with three core principles in mind: **Modularity, Data-Centric Design, and User Experience.** It employs a self-contained, full-stack Python architecture where a user-friendly frontend built with Streamlit interacts with a robust backend logic system powered by LangChain.
 This design ensures a clean separation of concerns and a seamless flow of data from raw documents to intelligent insights.